tpbnick/docs/docs/py-functions.md

 musician = build_person('jimi', 'hendrix', age=27)
 print(musician)
 ```
 We add a new optional parameter `age` to the function definition and assign the parameter the special value `None`, which is used when a variable has no specific value assigned to it.
-You can think of `None` as a placeholder value.
-In conditional tests, `None` evaluates to `False`.
+You can think of `#!py None` as a placeholder value.
+In conditional tests, `#!py None` evaluates to `False`.
 If the function call includes a value fo `age`, that value is stored in the dictionary.
 This function always stores a person's name, but it can also be modified to store any other information you want about a person.

-### Using a Function with a `while` Loop
+### Using a Function with a `#!py while` Loop
 You can use functions with all the Python structures you've learned about so far.
-For example, let's use the `get_formatted_name()` function with a `while` loop to greet users more formally.
+For example, let's use the `get_formatted_name()` function with a `#!py while` loop to greet users more formally.
 Here's a first attempt at greeting people using their first and last names:
 ```py linenums="1"
 def get_formatted_name(first_name, last_name):
 	"""Return a full name, neatly formatted."""